admin | March 14, 2016

-In northern Ghana, nine of ten households raise guinea fowl, and the birds play a significant role in ensuring that households have enough to eat and earn a little income.
+In northern Ghana, nine out of ten households raise guinea fowl, and the birds play a significant role in ensuring that households have enough to eat, and earn a little income.
 Most farmers let guinea fowl forage freely.
-The birds forage for their own food and sleep in trees around houses.
+The birds find their own food and sleep in trees around houses.

-In most of northern Ghana, both men and women can own guinea fowl.
+In most of northern Ghana, both women and men can own guinea fowl.

 Farmers face a number of challenges when raising guinea fowl, including: high keet mortality (young guinea fowl are called “keets”), lack of supplementary feeding, and differentiating between male and female keets.
 Our Script of the week is a four-episode drama that deals with how farmers tackle the challenges of feeding guinea fowl.